jchdel/iotcore---draft/README.md

 * then a seconfd one with openBalena-CLI on top of LXQt (balena-cli);
 * a third one with the appserver
 * to be continued...

+balena is a no go because the way "app" are defined.
+It is not obvious if even possible to run different tagged versions of same App at same time.
+And to define a new App for each version introduce too complex workflow for our current CI.

+Let's try foundries.io...